gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/4.png){class="glboxshadow"}

-Note: Every router in the network must be signed in to the GL.iNet account.
+Note: Every router in the network must be signed in to the glinet account.

 ### Connect device to the router